Frequently Asked Questions

 I live in ____ (outside Greater Vancouver, in another part of BC), can you still help me?

 Absolutely.
 We are available to conduct consultations by phone, if you can’t make it into our office for any reason.
-Unfortunately, we are not able to represent you in person outside of Vancouver, but we’re happy to do what we can through phone and email.
+Unfortunately, we are not able to represent you in person outside of Vancouver, but we will do what we can through phone, email and videoconference.

 I have a matter in ____ (a jurisdiction outside BC).
 Can you help me?